-The First President of UPND
+The First UPND President

-Mr Mazoka loved to play sports.
+Mazoka loved to play sports.
 He distinguished himself as a soccer player at Union College.
 He worked summers at General Electric.

 With his engineering degree and his Harvard University management diploma Mazoka entered the Zambian business community.
 In the 1970’s He served as director of Zambia Railways., the state railways, when Kenneth Kaunda was President of Zambia.

-He later worked for Anglo-America Corp., a mining and general resources company, for eighteen years – the last ten as general manager of the Central African division.
+He later worked for Anglo-American, a mining and general resources company, for eighteen years – the last ten as general manager of the Central African division.
 He also once headed the Zambian Tourism Bureau.
 His notable tourism influence was reaching an agreement with a South African hotel chain to turn the Ridgeway Hotel in Lusaka into Holiday Inn.